 Can a VPN cause conflict with an IPTV provider?
 Yes, it can when it comes to speeds.
 In order to stream you need access to the fastest internet speeds possible.
 A VPN does slow down your connection but not by much.
 If you notice any buffering issues when using a VPN then you may want to switch VPN servers.
 Sometimes VPN servers get overcrowded which can result in even slower speeds.

 The truth about IPTV and using TiviMate

 TiviMate is nothing more than an IPTV player.
 So why is your IPTV provider saying that TiviMate and VPNs are to blame?
-IPTV although is a great and cheap alternative to cable/satellite does come with its own set of problem.
+IPTV although is a great and cheap alternative to cable/satellite does come with its own set of problems.
 IPTV for one isn’t a guaranteed service.
 Cord-cutters should already expect there to be buffering issues and channels not working.

 As the saying goes, you pay for what you get.
 If you want a reliable TV service then you should consider going back to cable or satellite.
 IPTV providers are NOT going to be upfront and honest with you about their services.
 Their goal is to drive sales so if they told everyone that some channels may or may not work and that users should expect buffering, do you think they would get any sales?
 No!

 So when it comes to your IPTV provider they are quick to put the blame on someone else, even putting the blame back on the customer!
 Don’t get me wrong, most IPTV providers do offer a quality service that works 99% of the time but never have I seen all channels work 100% without some kind of buffering.

 Don’t be blindsided and believe everything you are being told.
 When troubleshooting TiviMate, start from the ground up.
 Check wires, connection, VPN, speed test, test on multiple devices, etc. Don’t immediately assume TiviMate is your problem.
 The chances are that the problem is with your IPTV provider!

 Taking a look at your streaming devices